-APPENDIK A

-1. WARD STRUCTURE: Ward No. 17 consists of SIPURU Village only.

-2. TOTAL POPULATION: 61 males; 61 females; Total 122.

-3. AREA OF WARD: 5650 acres approximately.

-4. ALIENATED LAND: Nil.

-5. LAND USAGE:

-- (a) Cocoa and coconuts have been planted on village land on the South Nasioi side of the Crown Prince Range; a small number of cocoa trees are mature; no coconut trees are mature. - (b) Coffee has been planted on the Kongara side of the Range; many trees are mature and large nurseries exist for future plantings; - (c) Approximate area planted to cash crops is 800 acres. - (d) Approximate area yet to be developed is 4850 acres. - 6.
-AVERAGE LAND HOLDING PER FAMILY: 195 acres approximately.

-7. COMMUNICATIONS:

-- (a) Roads vehicular nil; walking tracks from BANET, KURITAVE and DARATUI are the important ones from a communications angle; the track from DARATUI is the most important as it is the only outlet for marketing of cash crops. - (b) Telegraphic nil, remarks in KARURU survey apply.

-8. SERVICES:

-- (a) Schools as this village is divided religiously the educational system will be dealt with in two parts. - (i) United Church, the majority of the people belong to this religion and their children receive prepatory education from ex-Councillor TAMI-MUNGUA who was once a permit teacher with the Mission; after this children go to the school at ROREINANG Mission in the South Nasioi Census Division. - (ii) Catholic; the remarks in the KARURU survey apply. - (b) Health - patients attend the Aid Post situated at KURITAVE Village ( 1 hours walk)
+- 1. WARD STRUCTURE: Ward No. 17 consists of SIPURU Village only. - 2.
+TOTAL POPULATION: 61 males; 61 females; Total 122. - 3.
+AREA OF WARD: 5650 acres approximately. - 4.
+ALIENATED LAND: Nil. - 5.
+LAND USAGE: - (a) Cocoa and coconuts have been planted on village land on the South Nasioi side of the Crown Prince Range; a small number of cocoa trees are mature; no coconut trees are mature. - (b) Coffee has been planted on the Kongara side of the Range; many trees are mature and large nurseries exist for future plantings; - (c) Approximate area planted to cash crops is 800 acres. - (d) Approximate area yet to be developed is 4850 acres - 6.
+AVERAGE LAND HOLDING PER FAMILY: 195 acres approximately. - 7.
+COMMUNICATIONS: - (a) Roads vehicular nil; walking tracks from BANEI, KURITAVE and DARATUI are the important ones from a communication angle; the track from DARATUI is the most important as it is the only outlet for marketing of cash crops. - (b) Telegraphic nil, remarks in KARURU survey apply. - 8.
+SERVICES: - (a) Schools as this village is divided religiously the educational system will be dealt with in two parts. - (i) United Church, the majority of the people belong to this religion and their children receive prepatory education from ex-Councillor TAMI-NUNGUA who was once a permit teacher with the Mission; after this children go to the school at ROREINANG Mission in the South Nasioi Census Division. - (ii) Catholic; the remarks in the KARURU survey apply. - (b) Health - patients attend the Aid Post situated at KURITAVE Village (1/2 - 1 hours walk)

-(a) Market - to benefit all persons of the No. 1.
+Papua New Guinea Patrol Reports i apaa 1 4 C VV Juliou ı alıoı INCPOIL

+- (a) Water is obtained from a river close to the village which has been zoned into watching and drinking areas which have been inspected by Health Inspectors and found satisfactory. - (b) Recreation Facilities nil. - (c) Mail Services nil, mail is collected from the United Church Mission at ROREINANG and the Catholic Mission at TUBIANA. - 9.
+BUSINESS ENTERPRISES

+There are no Business Enterprises in the Ward.

+- 10. DEVELOPMENT PROJECTS PROPOSED - (a) Road from DARATUI the people indicated that they would assist in construction provided that the two non-Council villages of KARURU and KURITAVE take part. - (b) Primary School to benefit KARURU and KURITAVE also; the school would have to be sited between SIPURU and KURITAVE to be central and would need a tank water supply. - (c) Market to benefit all persons of the No. 1.
 KONGARA; to consist of sheds for protection of produce; situation to be decided by the people of the No.1.
-KONGARA.

-Councillor AVE-KUMANGUA; Age 45; literate in PIDGIM.
+KONGARA. - 11.
+VILLAGE LEADERS - (a) Councillor AVE-KUMANGUA; Age 45; literate in PIDGIN.
 Served as a Private in "M" Special Unit Infantry Battalion during World War II under Coastwatcher MASON and was honourably discharged.
-Religious teacher for United Church at SIPURU for 6 years; has control over most of his people and is pro-Administration and progressive; elected 1967; influential land owner.

-(b) KUMANGUA, age 72, speaks NASIOI only; was appointed Luluai just after Australian Military Occupation (World War I).
-Assisted Coastwatcher MASON during World War II; pro-Administration and progressive; has very large land holdings and is extremely influential because of this.
+Religious teacher for United Church at SIPURU for 6 years; has control over most of his people and is pro-Administration and progressive; elected 1967; influential land owner. - (b) KUMANGUA, age 72, speaks NASIOI only; was appointed Luluai just after Australian Military Occupation (World War I).
+Assisted Coastwatcher MASON during World War II; pro-Administration and progressive; has very large land holdings and is extremely influential because of this. - (c) NUNGUA, age 60?; speaks PIDGIN; Luluai 1933-1965.
+Policeman 1930 33; Served with Costwatcher MASON as an overseer; is an influential land owner; Pro Administration and is now pro-Council although he originally oppose the introduction of the Council.